Prot0c0lM0nk/protocol_monk/README.md

 - `/help` - Show available commands
 - `/model <name>` - Switch AI model
 - `/status` - Show token usage and current model
-- `/clear` - Clear conversation history
-- `/quit` - Exit the application

-## 🤝 Contributing
+## 🤝 AI Collaboration

-We welcome contributions!
-Please see our [Contribution Guidelines](CONTRIBUTING.md) for details.

-### Areas of Interest
-- New tool implementations
-- Parser improvements
-- UI/UX enhancements
-- Documentation updates
+Protocol Monk is designed to work with AI models as collaborative partners.
+The system is built to leverage AI capabilities for code generation, analysis, and refactoring tasks.

+### AI Model Integration
+- Seamless integration with Ollama models
+- Support for multiple AI backends
+- Customizable prompting strategies

 ---

-Developed with ☦︎ by Nicholas Pitzarella
+Solo Developed with ☦︎ by Nicholas Pitzarella